 Quotes really resonate with some people, inspiring all kinds of responses big and small.
 You can potentially target a more specific audience and a stronger, more directional meaning to your work by pairing text with imagery that resonates with you and your vision.
 This can be occasional, limited edition work that is printed and sold or given as thoughtful gifts.
 Quotes can be digitally included or even silk screened on top of your print for that hand-crafted touch.

-Showing What You’re Made Of
+Show What You’re Made of For Clients

 For the portrait and wedding photographers, a big part of the business is add-on sales.
 A growing trend in the market are clients looking only for digital files to later do something with on their own.
 Make sure that the work you want to be creating and selling as deliverables are made tangible for your clients during your initial meetings.
 Having albums, large matted prints, and print boxes for clients to see and touch initiates more excitement about not only their session or event, but what they will be bringing home after all is said and done!!

-Archiving Your Work
+Archiving Your Work for Safe Keeping

 Picture A Day – Then What?
+Print to Finish Projects

-Have you committed to the challenge of shooting one picture a day for an entire year, or are you involved in photo groups who dole out weekly themes?
+Have you committed to the challenge of shooting one picture a day for an entire year or are you involved in photo groups who dole out weekly themes?
 And then what?!
 Imagine what it would look like if each picture were printed and creatively hung as a body of work!
-Whether it is in your home, a gallery installation, or elsewhere – hanging large groups of pictures are impactful and allow viewers to take part in and understand (if only slightly) your unique perspective of the world.
+Whether it is in your home, a gallery installation, or elsewhere – hanging large groups of pictures are impactful and allow viewers to take part in and understand your unique perspective of the world.

 Printed pictures can be a catalyst for many other types of artistic mediums, such as photo transfers, screen prints, and even watercolor paintings.
 Similar to words on a page, once pictures are printed you will see a slew of details that were easily overlooked if viewed solely on a screen.
 These details can inspire you, teach you, and be the basis for pushing your creativity someplace you hadn’t even thought you wanted to take it!